 - cannot be used as evidence of guilt

-- cannot legally be held against you
+- cannot be used as evidence of guilt against you

-- usually stops questioning immediately
+- generally stops questioning at that point

 These rights exist to protect innocent people as much as the accused.